 America, as President George W. Bush famously put it, is addicted to oil.
 Transportation, manufacturing, farming, construction, and heating and cooling our buildings all use a lot of energy.
 Much of it relies on oil or other fossil fuels.

 Plastics are made from oil.
 Throwing them out after a single use is not sustainable consumption.
+We simply need to use less plastic, and especially less single-use plastic.

 Unfortunately, it’s not just an American problem.
 Emerging economies seek the same lifestyle choices and comforts we enjoy.
 They use more and more energy all the time.
 And more and more single-use plastic.